Time Series Convolution

 Nuclear norm is a key concept in matrix computations and convex optimization, frequently applied in low-rank matrix approximation and completion problems.
 For any matrix , the nuclear norm is defined as the sum of singular values:

 where denotes the nuclear norm.
-As illustrated in Figure 5, the singular values are with .
+As illustrated in Figure 6, the singular values are

-Figure 5.
+Figure 6.
 Singular value decomposition of matrix .
-In the decomposed matrices, the unitary matrix (or ) consists of orthogonal left (or right) singular vectors, while the diagonal entries of are singular values such that .
-Note that for notational convenience.
+In the decomposed matrices, the unitary matrix

 Example 7.
 Given vector , the circulant matrix is